seek4science/seek/tech/upgrading.md

 RVM, as recommended in the installation, you can do this with:

     rvm get stable
+    rvm upgrade 2.1.6 2.1.7

+The above upgrade command will copy across all previous gemsets (see:[https://rvm.io/rubies/upgrading](https://rvm.io/rubies/upgrading)).
+If you have gemsets for other applications and copying them all isn't desirable, then you may want to start afresh:

     rvm install ruby-2.1.7

 ### Make sure bundler is installed